mingsterism/hipo/README.md

 - Understand vuejs.
 Read complete the [essentials guide](https://vuejs.org/v2/guide/)
 - Build todo application with Database and login / logout features using Firebase [Firebase Ref](https://medium.com/@anas.mammeri/vue-2-firebase-how-to-build-a-vue-app-with-firebase-authentication-system-in-15-minutes-fdce6f289c3c)

+### Month 8 -----------------------
+- Internship (practical projects) | Matching to a real company

 # FAQ
-1. What will I be able to build once I complete this program after 6 months?
+1. What will I be able to build once I complete this program after 8 months?
    You will be able to build a full application that stores data and allow's users to login and logout using firebase.

 # Tips